Trumpet-Weasel/Unity-2D-Collider-Mask/README.md

 This is a small script I threw together that uses <a href="https://github.com/AngusJohnson/Clipper2">Angus Johnsons Clipper2 Library</a> to mask a PolygonCollider2D.

-The script takes three to masking collider:

-The script takes three different colliders:
+The script takes three different colliders: <br>
-Subject Collider - The base collider that represents the full collider. "\n" Clipping Collider - The collider that acts as a mask for the subject collider. "\n" Output Collider - The output of the mask. "\n"
+Subject Collider - The base collider that represents the full collider. <br>
+Clipping Collider - The collider that acts as a mask for the subject collider. <br>
+Output Collider - The output of the mask. <br>

-A Unity project is attached
+A Unity project is attached showcasing two examples of where this script can be used: <br>

+Magic Bridge - A platformer demo where you need to use a "magic bridge" to get through a barrier.
+TARDIS Effect - A demo containing a box that is larger on the inside than it is on the outside.